The 2021 GOSH Community Council Election has ended, and you can read more about the elected council members here.

 How do I register to vote?

 Voter registration is now open and you can register here.
-Voter registration closes on May 17th.
+Voter registration closed on May 20th.

 How do I vote?